Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 A pair with the highest card on the board.
 For example, if you have an ace and 7 in the hole, and it's a 3-4-7 flop, you've got a "top pair" with an ace kicker.
 If you had a pair greater than sevens in your pocket, you'd have an over-pair.

 A poker event involving one or more tables of players who each begin with a fixed amount of tournament chips.
 They play until they have either lost that amount, are the last player remaining holding all the chips, or the remaining players enter into an agreement to end the game.
 In a tournament, players buy in for a certain amount, which goes into a prize pool that is distributed to the top performers, usually the final 10% of the remaining players.
-You cannot get up with your chips and leave the game like a cash game.
+You cannot get up with your chips and leave the game.
 You are in the tournament until its conclusion.

 Slang for three of a kind.